CentOS/container-pipeline-service/docs/install-service/logging-metrics-390.md

 **This document discusses setting up logging infrastructure in the OpenShift cluster.
 It assumes that you have an OpenShift 3.9 cluster already setup.**

- If you don't have an OpenShift 3.9 cluster setup already, you can refer the installation guide [setup-openshift-372.md](setup-openshift-372.md) to install a 3.9 cluster or if you have a 3.7 cluster use [upgrade-372-390.md](../upgrade-openshift/upgrade-372-390.md) to *upgrade* OpenShift 3.9 cluster.
+ If you don't have an OpenShift 3.9 cluster setup already, you can refer the installation guide [setup-openshift-372.md](setup-openshift-372.md) to install a 3.9 cluster. if you have a 3.7 cluster use [upgrade-372-390.md](../upgrade-openshift/upgrade-372-390.md) to *upgrade* to a 3.9 cluster.

 Logging infrastructure that we're going to setup in our cluster is going to be based on EFK (Elasitcsearch - Fluentd - Kibana).
 OpenShift has this integrated